Adisasson21/helloWorld/README.md

 apt update && apt install docker.io -y

-# Hello_Docker - How to create an image
+# Hello_World - How to create an image

 Create a simple python script that write anything you want to display For example I wanted to display Hello Docker